Collegiate university: India

 Most of the public universities in India follow the collegiate system.
 The University of Mumbai, is a collegiate public state university located in the city of Mumbai, Maharashtra, India.
 The University of Mumbai is one of the largest universities in the world.
 As of 2013, the university had 711 affiliated colleges.
 As of 22 November 2021, the UGC lists 441 state universities.
 The oldest establishment date listed by the UGC is 1857, shared by the University of Calcutta, the University of Madras and the University of Mumbai.
 Most State Universities are collegiate universities administering many affiliated colleges (often located in small towns) that typically offer a range of undergraduate courses, but may also offer post-graduate courses.
 More established colleges may even offer PhD programs in some departments with the approval of the affiliating university.

 Ireland

-Ireland's only ancient university is the University of Dublin.
-Created during the reign of Elizabeth I, it is modelled on the collegiate universities of Cambridge and Oxford.
-However, only one constituent college was ever founded, hence the curious position of Trinity College, Dublin today.
+The only 'ancient university' in Ireland, North or Republic, is the University of Dublin.
+Created during the reign of Queen Elizabeth I, it is modelled on the collegiate universities of Cambridge and Oxford.
+However, only one constituent college was ever founded, hence the curious position of Trinity College, Dublin (TCD), today.
 All of the teaching is provided by the college, with degrees being awarded by the university.
-The four constituent universities of the federal National University of Ireland are, for all essential purposes, independent universities.
+Within the Republic of Ireland, the four constituent universities of the federal National University of Ireland (NUI) are, for all essential purposes, independent universities.
+The other truly collegiate university in Ireland is Ulster University, which is located in Northern Ireland (see United Kingdom on this list).

 Italy

-In Italy, the only collegiate university is the University of Pavia with four independent colleges (including two established in the 16th century: Collegio Borromeo, founded in 1561, and Collegio Ghislieri, founded in 1567) and 12 public colleges.
-Students do not have to be members of colleges.
+In Italy, independent halls of residence known as 'colleges of merit' operate in a number of university cities, offering tutoring, supplementary teaching, and additional diplomas.
+The university in which the collegiate model is most developed is the University of Pavia with four independent colleges (including two established in the 16th century: Collegio Borromeo, founded in 1561, and Collegio Ghislieri, founded in 1567) and 12 public colleges.
+However, neither in Pavia nor in any other Italian university do students have to be members of colleges.